DenisPepper/tauri-app/README.md

-# Tauri + Vanilla
+# Tauri + Preact

-This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.
+This template should help get you started developing with Tauri and Preact in Vite.

 ## Recommended IDE Setup